jidongxiao/CSCI1200-DataStructures/hws/08_youtube_comments/README.md

 - *reply_count*: how many comments are a reply to this comment.
 - *is_reply*: is this a reply to an existing comment?
 If not, then it's a comment to the video; in other words, every comment, is either a reply to an existing comment (*is_reply* will be true), or is a comment to the original video (*is_reply* will be false).
 - *parent_comment_id*: if comment A is a reply to comment B, then we define comment B as the parent of comment A.
-- *published_date*: when this comment was made, for all the new comments we are going to make this assignment, please set the published date to be "0 seconds ago".
+- *published_date*: when this comment was made, for all the new comments we are going to make in this assignment, please set the published date to be "0 seconds ago".
 - *crawled_date*: when the comment data was collected, you won't really use this field in this assignment.
 - *is_video_owner*: indicates if this comment is made by the video owner.
 - comment: the actual comment.